FrustratedGameDev/Papers/FinalReport/finalReport.md

 What Frustrates Game Developers?
-A Literature Review
 ===
+<i>A Systematic Literature Review</i>

+By Denae Ford and Anthony Elliott

 # Goals
 Game development shares some of the same things as traditional software engineering but also differs in several ways [4].
 For example, Murphy-Hill et al. [4] showed that tension "between creative desires and technical constraints" is much more prevalent in games development than traditional software.